Stephen Miller: Foreign and domestic affairs

+Miller is a supporter of Israel and the Abraham Accords, calling them a "historic achievement".
+During the 2026 Iran war, Miller threatened that if Iran didn't agree to a deal, it would face military consequences "the likes of which has not been seen in modern history".

 Race and culture

 In high school, Miller argued that racism was fictitious and that racial segregation did not exist because it was not legally imposed, owing to the civil rights movement.
 In strategic plan meetings at his high school district, he decried bilingual education, multicultural activities, and announcements in Spanish.
-Written shortly after graduating high school, Miller praised American exceptionalism for abolishing slavery in ninety years.
-He also wrote that impoverished Islamic countries were "poor and failing" because "they have refused to embrace the values that make our country great".
-In an AP United States Government and Politics class, he justified the Trail of Tears.
-Writing for a Christian publication, he defended the conservative politician William Bennett after he gave comments that suggested that aborting every African American, while immoral, would reduce the crime rate.
-At Duke, he described a freshman orientation speech delivered by the poet Maya Angelou as "racial paranoia" and rife with "multicultural clichés".
+Shortly after graduating high school, Miller wrote that impoverished Islamic countries were "poor and failing" because "they have refused to embrace the values that make our country great".

-In writing speeches for Trump, Miller marked a shift in language that included terms such as "radical Islamic terrorism", a phrase alleged by critics to insinuate that all Muslims are terrorists.
-In an interview with The New York Times in February 2021, he criticized Joe Biden's lexicon for being politically correct, specifically noting that critics of the term "equity" would deride it as discrimination.
+In writing speeches for Trump, Miller marked a shift in language that included terms such as "radical Islamic terrorism".
+In an interview with The New York Times in February 2021, he criticized Joe Biden's lexicon for being politically correct, saying specifically that "the other side would say, 'What you call equity, I call discrimination.'"

+According to The Atlantic, while helping Trump prepare for a debate in 2024, Miller got into an argument with an ally on immigration.
+Trump reportedly said, "Stephen... if you had it your way, everyone would look exactly like you", to which Miller replied "That’s correct".
+In another incident reported by The New York Times, Trump told a campaign meeting that Miller only wanted 100 million people who looked like him to live in the United States.

+Public image

+Miller is a controversial and widely disliked figure of the Trump administration.
+As of 27 January 2026, YouGov polling has found that only 17% of respondents had a positive impression of him.
+The New Republic named him the 2025 "Scoundrel of the Year".

 Personal life

-In February 2020, he married Katie Rose Waldman, the press secretary to vice president Mike Pence and a former spokeswoman for Nielsen, at the Trump International Hotel Washington, D.C..
+In February 2020, he married Katie Waldman, the press secretary to vice president Mike Pence and a former spokeswoman for Nielsen, at the Trump International Hotel Washington, D.C.
 Trump attended their wedding.
-Miller and Waldman met through mutual friends in 2018 and were engaged a year-and-a-half later.
-They have three children together.
+Miller and Waldman met through mutual friends in 2018 and were engaged a year and a half later.
+They have four children together.
+The second Trump administration moved them from their home in Washington, D.C. to officers quarters on a nearby military base.